|Kalon Mosque and Minaret|

 After travelling throughout Central Asia you may start to feel a bit fatigued with the Blue Domes and Madrassas, however the Old Town of Bukhara and it’s inhabitants are what make this city a really special experience and a standout on your Silk Road journey.

-Tour Uzbekistan and the rest of ‘the Stans’ with Blue Dot!
+Tour Uzbekistan and the rest of ‘the Stans’ with Blue Dot Travel!
 Click here.

 |One of the many characterful faces of Bukhara|